steveblock-co-uk/tracklog/README.md

 TODOs

+- Allow insertion of new track to represent displacement between tracks.
+See lap 3 of sanFranciscoRun.tcx
-- Allow manual override of displacement for merging laps/activities - does this make sense?
+- Allow manual override of displacement for merging laps/activities.
+Does this make sense?
 - Recalc maximum speed